LNBGitHub/LNBGitHub/README.md

 ## About-me

-I am a data guy with expertise in leading advanced analytics and data science (AI/ML) capabilities to deliver business outcomes.
-My principal goal is to help my teams and clients gain growth through data-driven insights, data products and solutions.

-As a seasoned professional, I have worked across a range of analytics projects in financial services (banking, credit services, insurance, FinTech), consumer goods, and public sector.
-I have leveraged data, and enabled teams and clients to deliver value to their customers and business.
+Laks is an experienced data analyst and scientist with +8 years of expertise in turning data into meaningful insights and products.
+As a seasoned professional, he has worked across a range of analytics projects in defence and public sector, financial services, and consumer goods services.
+He has leveraged data, and enabled teams and stakeholders drive decisions.

-I hold dual master's degrees in computer science and data science (alumnus of Manipal University | Uni. of Auckland | Uni. of Otago).
-Additionally, I am a mentor at Data Science for Social Good institute.
+Laks has dual master’s degrees in computer science, statistics, and data science from universities in India and New Zealand.
+In addition, he is an adjunct faculty of data science and AI at AUT and Institute of Data.
+He has won industry awards for value creation and excellence.

 ## Skills:

-Leadership and management: Agile project management, Cross-functional collaboration, AI/ML governance.

-Domain and functional skills:
-- Financial services, risk and compliance analytics,
-- Customer and marketing analytics (CLTV, churn, campaign, NPS, propensity modelling, segmentation).
+Functional expertise: Business analytics, Time-series analysis, GIS, Forecasting and machine learning, Generative AI and LLMs.

+Technical expertise:
+Data analysis (Python, R, SQL, MS-Excel), Data visualisation (Power-BI, Tableau, Kepler GL), AI-ML (supervised, unsupervised, text analytics and LLM), Cloud (Snowflake, Azure, AWS), Atlassian (Confluence, JIRA).

-Technical skills:
+Soft skills:
-- Data analysis: Python, R, SAS, SQL (MySQL, PostgreSQL, T-SQL), Julia, MS-Excel,
-- Cloud-based data lake and warehouse (Dremio, Greenplum, Snowflake, MS-Azure),
-- Data visualisation (Google Data Studio, Power-BI, Tableau),
-- Statistical analysis and Machine learning (supervised, unsupervised), Deep learning, Text mining,
-- Project management: Atlassian (Confluence, JIRA).

-## Currently busy with:
-- 🔭 Building a text summarisation and sentiment analysis prototype using language models for maritime situational awareness.
-- ⚡ Fun fact: learning to make good coffee.
+Agile methods, Requirements analysis, Planning, Collaboration, and Communication.

 ### 🌱 Open to full-time opportunities in analytics and data science in Australia or New Zealand.
 Feel free to reach out to me via <a href="https://www.linkedin.com/in/lnbpublicprofile/">LinkedIn</a> or E-mail.